Stainless Steel Stamping Capabilities

-In the deep drawing process, sheet metal is formed into the desired part shape using a mechanical press and a series of progressive dies.
+In the deep-drawing process, sheet metal is formed into the desired part shape using a mechanical press and a series of progressive dies.
 First, the stainless steel sheet is “blanked,” or cut into round or shaped flats.
-From there, the blanks are fed into a drawing machine, where a steel punch presses the metal into the dies in turn, with each one moving the material closer to the final shape of the part.
-This results in seamless, one-piece metal parts.
+From there, the blanks are then fed into a drawing machine, where a steel punch presses the metal into the dies in turn, with each one moving the material closer to the final shape of the part; resulting in seamless, one-piece metal parts.

 Any holes the design may require are punched through the part after the drawing process.
 Excess material is trimmed after the part is finished.

 Deep drawing is a “cold working” process.
-As the stainless steel is stretched and formed into part shapes, its grain structure is altered and the material is work hardened.
-This gives deep drawn stainless steel parts greater physical strength than the original material from which they’re made.
+As the stainless steel is stretched and formed into part shapes, its grain structure is altered, and the material is work hardened.
+Deep drawn stainless steel parts have much greater physical strength than the original material from which it's made.

 Our deep drawing expertise enables us to produce both simple and complex stainless steel parts with incredible precision.
 More intricate part designs often require more steps/dies in the drawing process, but can ultimately be produced just as efficiently and effectively as basic designs.